 Medicines can often help with erection problems.

-How well you do depends on the cause of nerve damage.
+How well you do depends on the cause and duration of nerve damage.

 Some nerve-related problems do not interfere with daily life.
 Others get worse quickly and may lead to long-term, severe symptoms and problems.